Harkirat30/commandsNew/Shell/README.md

 if Continue statement is satisfied it moves up the loop again Continue statements is used to do repeated tasks again and again

+# set command
+A single set command can be used to set many variables, but such a use is not recommended. set is for setting shell variables, which do not propagate to child shells.
+To propagate to a child shell, use environment variables.
+A child shell would be created when a new shell is started, such as when running a script.

+Set inbuilt bash features assign the positional arguments to a script

+# set command assigns the positional parameters

+# shift in built bash features

+Shift transfers the contents of a positional parameter to its immediate lower numbered position, this is done as many time as the statement is called

+shift 3
+it will shift 3 parameters

+# functions
+Functions compute a value and returns a value at a given time A larger script can be divided into multiple functions and that functions can be called as many times as u want anywhere in the script

+SYNTAX:

+function name (){
+Statements
+Values
+}

+name                # this means we are calling function

+1) basename command
+basename /home/harkirat30/Documents/Harkirat-GIT/commandsNew/git.md
+output will be -> git.md

+2) man test
+   -f FILE means file exist and is a regular file

+if [ -f $file ]; then  (this will check if $file exist or not)

+3) date +%F - It gives 2021-09-19 answer
+4) "/home/harkirat30/$(basename ${1}).$(date +%F).$$"
+   see the brackets and syntax {}

+# until loop

+until command
+do
+   Statement(s) to be executed until command is true done

+-- Until loop executes the statement based on the false impression

+# arrays

+1) Korn and bash shell supports one dimensional arrays
+2) In python we call them as lists
+3) eg - > Month=(0 1 3 4 2)
+          echo ${Month[0]}   #0
+          echo ${Month[1]}   #1
+          echo $(Month[@])   #0 1 3 4 2
+          echo $(#Month[@])  $5 (counts no of elements)
+4) fruits=( "Apple" "Banana" "Pineapple" "Potato" ) fruits[1]='Waterme lon'      #note single quotes Arrays are mutable

+# Working with flags - Getopts

+getopts is a very convenient bash script utility, which helps you to conveniently and gracefully handle the passing of flags(short version), and arguments in a clean, standardized manner.
+Instead of having the developer manually handle the flags passed to a script, this provides a handy way of handling this when iterating through a while loop

+# monitoring CPU utilisation

+# awk command